 New York scored in the 13th minute through Ebenezer Ofori, who was given too much space about 25 yards out, straight above the penalty area.
 Sebas Mendez was slow to close Ofori down and his shot was hit with power and was well placed just inside Brian Rowe’s post to make it 1-0.

-Christ Mueller should have tied the game two minutes later.
+Chris Mueller should have tied the game two minutes later.
 He was slipped into the top of the area by O’Neill and had either side to choose from but he fired wide of the right post in a chance he’ll no doubt want back.

-A minute later, Kljestan shot from just inside the top of the area but didn’t get all of it and hit it right at Sean Johnson.
+A minute later, Sacha Kljestan shot from just inside the top of the area but didn’t get all of it and hit it right at Sean Johnson.

 Will Johnson (no relation) took a nice layoff pass from Kljestan above the area in the 25th minute but got under it and fired well over the bar, as the Lions missed the net on seven of their eight first-half shot attempts.
-Eventually the attack started to become just lumping the ball over the top for Tesho Akindele but he was a lone wolf against three defenders most times and that was never going to work.
+Eventually the attack started to become just lumping the ball over the top for Tesho Akindele, but he was a lone wolf against three defenders most times, and that was never going to work.

-Orlando was lucky not to give up a goal in the 41st minute when Maxime Chanot’s free header on a corner kick was sent wide of goal.
+Orlando was lucky not to give up a goal in the 41st minute when Chanot’s free header on a corner kick was sent wide of goal.
 But the Pigeons got a second just before halftime through Alexander Ring, who took a pass from Alexandru Mitrita, which nutmegged De John, and got in behind the defense before beating Rowe to make it 2-0.

 Minutes later, the first half mercifully ended.
 Orlando City held 62% of the possession to just 38% for NYCFC, but the Lions had little purpose in their attack, despite also being the better passing side (82%-75%).
 Shots were 8-6 Orlando (1-3 on target, however).